 Michael also worked as the Marketing Director at Graywolf Press, where he oversaw Graywolf’s dynamic publicity team; launched Graywolf’s new website; revamped Graywolf’s logo, catalogs, and galley design; and worked closely with independent booksellers around the country, landing multiple Graywolf Press books on the ABA’s Indie Next list.

-Michael pens the “Reviewers & Critics” column for Poets & Writers magazine; book reviewers he’s interviewed for the series include the New York Times’ Dwight Garner; Bad Feminist and Hunger author Roxane Gay; the Washington Post‘s Ron Charles; the Chicago Tribune‘s Jennifer Day; BuzzFeed‘s Isaac Fitzgerald; freelance critic Michael Schaub; the New York Times Book Review‘s Pamela Paul; prestigious poetry critic Steph Burt; Slate‘s Laura Miller; New York Times Book Review‘s Parul Sehgal; GQ‘s Kevin Nguyen; O, The Oprah Magazine‘s Leigh Haber; Laila Lalami of The Nation and the Los Angeles Times; and Wall Street Journal critic Sam Sacks.; and Laurie Hertzel of the Minneapolis Star-Tribune.
+Michael pens the “Reviewers & Critics” column for Poets & Writers magazine; book reviewers he’s interviewed for the series include the New York Times’ Dwight Garner; Bad Feminist and Hunger author Roxane Gay; the Washington Post‘s Ron Charles; the Chicago Tribune‘s Jennifer Day; BuzzFeed‘s Isaac Fitzgerald; freelance critic Michael Schaub; the New York Times Book Review‘s Pamela Paul; prestigious poetry critic Steph Burt; Slate‘s Laura Miller; New York Times Book Review‘s Parul Sehgal; GQ‘s Kevin Nguyen; O, The Oprah Magazine‘s Leigh Haber; Laila Lalami of The Nation and the Los Angeles Times; Wall Street Journal critic Sam Sacks.; and Laurie Hertzel of the Minneapolis Star-Tribune.

 Before launching his publishing career, Michael received his MFA from the Iowa Writers’ Workshop.
 In 2009 he collected and edited the anthology Love Is a Four-Letter Word (Penguin/Plume), featuring work by Junot Díaz, Lynda Barry, Gary Shteyngart, and Kate Christensen, among others.